-When you’re pretty sure you’re not going to end up buying a treadmill to eventually become a very expensive storage rack, the C 1650 is a terrific choice.
+When you’re pretty sure you’re not going to end up buying a treadmill to eventually become a very expensive storage rack, the brand-new T 8.5S is a terrific choice.
 Nordic Track is well-known for the sturdy construction and thoughtful design of its exercise equipment, and this machine is another great example.

-The track is large (60 x 20 inches), the cushioning is fully adjustable, the incline is either automatic (based on your program) or manually selectable from -3 to +15 degrees, and the DurX Commercial Plus 3.5 CHP motor lets you reach speeds of 12 miles per hour.
-One feature that’s new to Nordic Track treadmills is a bracket into which you can insert your tablet, if you’d prefer to use your own device instead of the full-featured, web-enabled touchscreen – or if you simply want to read and surf while you work out.
+The track is large (60 x 20 inches), the cushioning is fully adjustable, the incline is either automatic (based on your program) or manually selectable from 0 to 12 degrees, and the digital quick speed control lets you reach speeds up to 12 miles per hour.
+The SpaceSaver design with power assist lets you fold the machine up to an easily-storable size, too.

 2. ProForm PFTL99715 Power 995i Exercise Treadmill